Capuchino High School

 Capuchino High School is a public high school in San Bruno, California, United States.
 It is one of seven high schools in the San Mateo Union High School District, a division of the San Mateo County Office of Education.

-Capuchino's rival is Mills High School in Millbrae.

 History

 The physical campus, which is just over 34 acre in size, was formerly the Spanish Rancho del Capuchino.
 The school opened in September 1950.
 There was initially only one two-story building on the campus; by 1953 most of the campus was completed.
 A 1,000-seat auditorium was built in 1959, supplementing the school's little theatre.
-In the 1961–62 academic year, just prior to the completion of Crestmoor High School, student enrollment exceeded 1,800 and almost every available space was utilized for classrooms.